 If you are looking for the perfect entry-level class ear monitors, consider the ERP-10 by Lyx.
 It is an affordable piece, for those looking for quality monitors on a tight budget.

 They come with a single 9 mm driver on either side.
 Also, the ear cups of this monitor is made with clear material with a pair of Lyx logos on both earcups.
 They come with six ear tips, whereby three is foam, and the rest are silicone.
 You will find in its new case, one pair high-performance in-ear monitors, four detachable cables, a carrying case, and an audio jack adapter.

 If you know about ear monitors, then the sensitivity of 94dB and a fairly low impedance of 16 ohms should be good for music.
 Also, it comes with a standard frequency response of 20Hz to 20 kHz.

 - flexible cables

 - Performs poorly in low frequencies

-Fender FXA2 is a famous piece on the market.
+Fender FXA2 monitor is a famous piece on the market.
 You will get four exciting colors for your choice.
-The package comes with customizer 9.25mm precision drivers.
+The package comes with customized 9.25mm precision drivers.
 These are rare drivers that contain a groove tuned port.

-It comes with a distortion-free audio feature and sensitivity.
+It comes with a distortion-free audio feature that is very sensitive.
 This should make your performance quite enjoyable.